XogZ3/fidget-description/README.md

 ### Tokenomics (is it required?)

 - Low trading fees
-- Mint fee and txn fee will go into governance treasury
+- Mint fee and transaction fee will go into governance treasury
 - Governance treasury reinvests into developing better games
 - Mint will have an upper limit of 1,000,000 for each game
 - Minting price is constant for all users